ami-iit/yarp-devices-bts-freeemg/README.md

 ### Running the device

-The device can be open using `yarpdev --device freeemg`.
+The device can be open using `yarpdev --device freeemg` (`yarpserver` must be running).
 See also the `yarprobotinterface` [configuration files](devices/FreeEmgWearableDevice/conf/README.md) for the parameters that must/can be used.

 Maintainers
 --------------